inside.ewu.edu

 Pre-requisites: POLI 100.

-This course examines the history and development of civil rights and liberties in the constitutional context of the United States.
-It emphasizes the problems of racial, religious, economic, political and sexual discrimination and their remedies under the law.
+Examines the history and development of civil rights and liberties in the constitutional context of the United States.
+It emphasizes the problems of racial, religious, economic, political, and sexual discrimination and their remedies under the law.

 POLI 305.
 JURISPRUDENCE.
 5 Credits.